cloudmesh-community/fa18-523-56/project-report/report.md

 **6** Add NiFi Processors to push data from the NiFi flow to Kafka

 Select all three processors with the shift key held down and click on the stop button on the operate panel on the left side of the workspace.

 ![nifi_operate](images/nifi_operate.PNG){#fig:nifi_operate}

 Add a PublishKafka processors to the flow.
 On the settings tab check the success check box.
 On the properties tab provide the port for the Kafka Broker.

 ```
 localhost:2181
 ```
 On the properties tab provide the Topic Name: addsong

 Repeat this process by adding another PublishKakfa processor and configure it the same except set the Topic Name: playsong

 ![nifi_publish_kafka_config](images/nifi_publish_kafka_config.PNG){#fig:nifi_publish_kafka_config}

 **6** Configure the RouteOnContent processor, on the settings tab in the options for Automatically Terminate Relationships uncheck the boxes "playsong" and "addsong" and click APPLY.

 ![nifi_routeoncontent_config_kafka](images/nifi_routeoncontent_config_kafka.PNG){#fig:nifi_routeoncontent_config_kafka}

 **7** Link the RouteOnContent processsor and a PublishKafka processor by hovering over the RouteOnContent process and click on the arrow that appears and drag to connect it to the PublishKafka Processor

 The Create Connection settings will appear, For Relationships, check the approporate topic being used by the PublishKafka processor that is linked, addsong, or playsong.
 Repeat the link from the RouteOnContent processor and the other PublishKafka processor and check the correct relationship.

 ![nifi_kafka_linked](images/nifi_kafka_linked.PNG){#fig:nifi_kafka_linked}

 ```
 NOTE
-Hover over the yellow exclimation point on one of the PublishKafka processors.
+Hover over the yellow exclamation point on one of the PublishKafka processors.
 The error will say "'Relationship failure' is invalid because Relationship
 'failure' is not connected to any component and is not auto-terminated" This
 is a good example of the robust validation in NiFi to ensure flows have the